thisago's blog

 If not the next generation, so what?

-Since a tool doesn't works without a operator, accumulating wealth doesn't solves this issue: once you go, the operator changes.
+Since a tool doesn't work without a operator, accumulating wealth doesn't solves this issue: once you go, the operator changes.

-The only reliable agents in this reality are us, humans.
-The most advanced and powerful agent ever found by this world.
-It has the unique potential of increasing its worth by itself through time, even after you gone, without a present operator.
+The only reliable agents existing in this reality are us, humans.
+The most advanced and powerful machine in this world, with the unique potential of increasing its worth by itself given time.
+And even after you gone, without the present operator, it can continue through its generations through bounds and aligned purpose.

 I can't see any active with higher potential for growth than humans.
 Investing on it, we can even workaround the end of death, guiding the next team bring our flag even farther.